TimRoith/TimRoith.github.io/docs/_projects/math-physic-c.md

 ### Hypothesis Plugin

-An advantage of the online lecture note, is that we can place a hook for [hypothes.is](https://web.hypothes.is/) which alows students to directly annotate the notes.
+An advantage of the online lecture note, is that we can place a hook for [hypothes.is](https://web.hypothes.is/) which allows students to directly annotate the notes.

 Alternatively one can of course also open an issue on github.